Max Altitude

 Trek Info

 Mt.
 Rudugaira is located in the Rudu Valley of the Garhwal Himalayas.
-The Rudu valley is known for mesmerizing views of Gangotri peaks.
+The Rudu Valley is known for its mesmerizing views of Gangotri peaks.
 It is also an entry point towards Gangotri massif and Audens Col.

-Rudugaira peak is considered safe and easy peak.
-It is best for those who are starting out in the Mountaineering field.
+Rudugaira Peak is considered a safe and easy peak.
+It is best for those who are starting in the Mountaineering field.
 Also, for trekkers who wish to raise their bar of climbing.
 With an easy approach, less height is a perfect mountain to gain experience.

 The expedition starts from none other than the popular pilgrim destination Gangotri.
-From Gangotri, the trail slowly rises through dense forests, meadows and gushing Bhagirathi river.
+From Gangotri, the trail slowly rises through dense forests, meadows, and the gushing Bhagirathi River.

 The campsites are placed strategically on huge grasslands adorned by big mountains.
 The trail is such that it goes through variations every day.
-By the time you start summit attempt, you have already crossed meadows, moraine, landslide, ridge, streams, etc.
+By the time you start the summit attempt, you have already crossed meadows, moraine, landslides, ridges, streams, etc.

 This expedition introduces the concept of load ferry.
 In which the team shifts all the gear to the summit camp a day before and stats back at the base camp only.
 Therefore, it prepares one for big mountaineering expeditions.
 This method of load ferry is primarily for acclimatization.